MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/rest/java.md

 1. Create a new method named  `get_suggestions()` and perform the following steps:

-   1. Construct the URL for your request by combining your API host, path, and encoding your search query.
+   1. Construct the URL for your request by combining your API host, path, and encoding for your search query.
 Be sure to url-encode the query before appending it.
 Create a parameters string for your query by appending the market code to the `mkt=` parameter, and your query to the `q=` parameter.

       ```java